Back to Blog

 It's an assistant that recommends.
 ChatGPT introduces brands early (17.5% into the response), averages 2.7 brands per answer, and is the most likely platform to say "I'd recommend" or "the best option is."
 It organises information into scannable sections with heavy formatting — 36 bullet points and 13 headers per response.

 But it retreats from transactions.
-When users ask booking-intent questions (close to a purchase), ChatGPT shortens its response by 33% (422 → 284 words) and increases hedging language 4x.
+When users ask booking-intent questions, ChatGPT shortens its response by 33% (422 to 284 words) and increases hedging language 4x.
 It recognises transactional intent and actively pulls back.
-This is a behavioural signal no other platform shows.

 How Google AI Overviews Handles Brands